Skip to content

 >>>

-To further improve results, you can interactively update the picks and the time window using stack_pick and stack_tw_pick, respectively, and then run the ICCS algorithm again.
+To further improve results, you can interactively update the picks, time window, and minimum correlation coefficient using update_pick, update_timewindow, and update_min_ccnorm, respectively, and then run the ICCS algorithm again.

 Methods: